-Let me start by saying, a large number of customer interactions is a nice problem to have.
-In our world, customer interaction means they are into your offering, and the equation is simple – a lot of customer questions = a lot of sales.
-But in order to make every interaction count, and make every shopper a permanent one, some groundwork needs to be done.
+Let me just start by saying that too many customer interactions is a nice problem to have.
+The equation is simple – a lot of customer questions = a lot of customer interest = a lot of sales.
+But there are things every business has to do for customer interest to truly translate to sales.
+To make every interaction count, and every shopper a permanent one, retailers need great, helpful customer service.
+Here are things to consider when planning or reviewing your customer service strategy:

 1. Minimize customers’ effort